LUH-AI/Ginger-Anchors/analysis.md

   * Epsilon in [0.1, 0.15, 0.2, 0.25, 0.3, 0.35, 0.4]
   * B in [1, 2, 3, 4, 5, 6, 7]

-Running grid search took roughly 24 hours on an AMD EPYC™ 7532 with 500000GB RAM :)
+Running grid search took roughly 24 hours on an AMD EPYC™ 7532 with 500 GB RAM :)

 You can click on the images to enlarge them.